 Nonetheless, despite the positive effects and appeal of slides and massages, not all companies can afford such luxuries.
 There are, however, other ways to boost morale without breaking the bank.
-Organise a Secret Santa, for instance, let Mark’s dog in the office, celebrate birthdays, do team-building exercises, have a prosecco Friday, allow time for naps, play games together and decorate the workplace.
+Organise a Secret Santa, for instance, let Mark’s dog in the office, celebrate birthdays, do team-building exercises, have a prosecco Friday, allow time for naps, play games and decorate the workplace.
 It’s the little things that make the greatest difference.

 But most importantly you must reward people for their work, even if this reward is simply a verbal one.
 Since babies, we have developed and grown with the expectation that when we do something right, or well, we are rewarded for it.
 If you take away that reward, and with it its sense of achievement, we feel lost, unappreciated, and even angry.
 So, if you can’t afford the fancy tech, the expensive classes or you are allergic to bees, a simple ‘I really appreciate what you do’, may go further than you think.

-Here at Pansenic, we not only identify the level of morale within your workplace but highlight what exactly is causing a lack of it and, therefore, can determine how to improve staff experience, boost productivity, and turn a greater profit.
+Here at Pansenic, we not only identify the level of morale within your workplace but highlight what exactly is causing a lack of it and can, therefore, determine how to improve staff experience, boost productivity, and turn a greater profit.